opis/docs/closure/4.x/serialize.md

 echo $unserialized(); //> it works
 ```

-Anonymous classes can now be serialized, and closures bound to them work as expected.
+You can serialize anonymous class instances and closures bound to these instances.

 ```php
 use function Opis\Closure\{serialize, unserialize};